 A: It allows the airlines to tell gate agents, baggage handlers and flight crews to stay home — keeping them fresh once they're needed again.

 And by moving planes to airports outside of the storm's path, airlines can protect their equipment and thereby get flight schedules back to normal quickly after a storm passes and airports reopen.

 These precautions make good business sense.
 They also help the airlines comply with government regulations that impose steep fines for leaving passengers stuck on planes for three hours or more.
 And they reduce the chance of horror-story footage of stranded passengers showing up on the nightly news.

 Q: When did airlines change their storm preparations?

-A: Things changed almost exactly six years ago.
+A: Things changed about six years ago.
 JetBlue was late to cancel flights as a massive snowstorm hammered the East Coast on Valentine's Day weekend in 2007.
 Passengers were stranded on planes for hours.
 When the storm finally cleared, other airlines resumed flights but JetBlue's operations were still a mess.

 Other airlines took note.
 Severe weather manuals were updated.
 Reservation systems were programmed to automatically rebook passengers when flights are canceled.
 And travelers now receive notifications by email, phone or text message.

 A.: The good news is that if your flight is cancelled, the airlines will automatically rebook you on the next available flight.
 The bad news is that next flight could be a while if you're traveling to or from a city that is buried under a foot or more of snow.

 If you're unhappy with your rebooked flight, pick up the phone and call the airline directly.
 Or go onto the airline's website and even consider sending a tweet.